Friday, March 7, 2008

 1 tablespoon ketchup or tomato sauce

 1. Arrange the onion, carrots, and potatoes in the bottom of a lightly oiled slow cooker.
-Season the vegetables to taste with salt and pepper and add the stock, garlic, and 1/2 teaspoon of the thyme.
+Season the vegetables to taste with salt and pepper and add the stock, garlic, and 1/2 teaspoon each of the thyme and marjoram.

-2. In a large bowl, combine the wheat gluten flour, onion powder, the remaining 1/2 teaspoon of thyme, 1/2 teaspoon of salt, and 1/4 teaspoon of black pepper.
-Add the water, soy sauce, and ketchup.
+2. In a large bowl, combine the wheat gluten flour, onion powder, garlic powder, the remaining 1/2 teaspoon each of thyme and marjoram, 1/2 teaspoon of salt, and 1/4 teaspoon of black pepper.
+Add the water or stock, soy sauce, and ketchup.
 Mix well, adding a little more water if the mixture is too dry, then knead for 2 minutes until smooth.
 Shape the gluten to fit inside your cooker and place on top of the vegetables.
-Put the lid on the slow cooker and cook on LOW for 4 hours, or until the seitan and vegetables are cooked.
+(You can place it on top of a piece of aluminum foil or wrap it in cheesecloth, if desired, to keep its shape).
+Put the lid on the slow cooker and cook on LOW for 4 to 6 hours (or longer, depending on your slow cooker), or until the seitan and vegetables are cooked.

 3. To serve, remove the vegetables and seitan from the slow cooker.
 Cut the seitan into slices and arrange them on a serving platter.
-Surround with the vegetables and spoon the cooking liquid over all.
+Surround with the vegetables and spoon the cooking liquid over all or transfer the cooking liquid to a saucepan and thicken into a gravy.

 Serves 4